-The fact that you're looking for the best gravel bike is no surprised.
-Unless you’ve been living under a rock for the past few years – or a large pile of gravel, perhaps – you'll know that gravel bikes are cycling’s ‘next big thing’.
-In fact, they are ‘cycling's current big thing’, as almost every brand on the planet has launched a gravel bike.
+The fact that you're looking for the best gravel bike is no surprise.
+Unless you’ve lived under a rock for the past few years – or a large pile of gravel, perhaps – you'll know that bikepacking is insanely popular among cyclists these days.
+In fact, gravel bikes are ‘cycling's current big thing’, as almost every brand on the planet has launched one.
 Raising the question, what is the best gravel bike?